- Home

 Who Regulates Stormwater Pollution?

 The Municipal Regional Stormwater NPDES Permit (also known as the MRP), issued by the San Francisco Regional Water Quality Control Board (Water Board), mandates stormwater pollution prevention activities.
 The MRP requires 70+ municipalities in the Bay Area, including the City of Dublin, to place conditions on development projects to incorporate site design measures, source controls, treatment measures, and, on larger projects, flow duration controls (FDCs).
 The Water Board reissued the MRP on May 11, 2022 and it went into effect on July 1, 2022.
 The new MRP includes several significant changes for development projects, including changes to the types and sizes of projects regulated.
-Most of these changes go into effect on July 1, 2023, with one exception.
 Tree credits are no longer allowed as they were in the previous permit.
-The two fact sheets provided below summarize the MRP Provision C.3 changes.
+The fact sheets provided below summarize the MRP Provision C.3 changes.
 More information may be found in the resources provided below or by calling the Public Works Department at (925) 833-6630.

 MRP 3 Provision C.3 Changes Factsheet